Piano Sonata No. 28 (Beethoven): Movements

-First movement
+I. Allegretto, ma non troppo

 This movement is in A major, 6/8 time, and in sonata form.
 The tempo marking for the opening movement, Etwas Lebhaft und mit der innigsten Empfindung, is roughly translated as "somewhat lively and with the warmest feeling."
 (This term is used on the first published score but not on the autograph, which has only "Allegretto ma non troppo.)

 Four-part harmony and contrapuntal texture is used throughout the movement.
 Though the sonata is marked as being in A major, Beethoven does not write any cadences on the tonic key; the exposition and development do not include a single root position A major chord.
 The first tonic chord in root position appears towards the end of the recapitulation.
 It appears once more at the end of the recapitulation, but even then is blunted by the omission of the fifth scale degree.

-Second movement
+II.
+Vivace alla marcia

 The second movement is in F major, 4/4 time.
 It takes the form of a march in ternary form, and is characterized by dotted rhythms, harmonic dislocation and alternation between static and accelerando.
 The middle section is in B♭ major, mostly composed in strict canonic structure.